an1mehacker/SR-Economy-Simulator/README.md

 Most important functions are: Market.generate_new_ees(), get_final_price_by_order, calculate_price_logistic, OrderListing.get_price

 Changes to SR:
 * In addition to legality of trade goods, they also have whether or not they're essential.
-Food and Medicine goods are essential for example and are more resistant to price changes.
+Food and Medicine goods are essential for example and are more resistant to price changes across one Market.
 * Trade Goods have a Quality indicator.
 Higher quality goods are generally more expensive.
 When Selling, your trade goods need to be of a certain quality.
 * Trade goods can be purchased from different corporations and individuals with a small price spread between them.
 * More trade goods